Naelbest/SDG-IOOI/README.txt

 This is not acceptable.

 We’re not willing to wait -- we believe it’s essential to act now to make the offline learning revolution a reality, and give these students the opportunities they need to break this cycle of poverty.

-With your help, we can make education truly universal!
+This is where IOOI would be super applicable.
+Be part of the Change makers